 The original speed of the 5G will be much higher than the 4G however, the exact speed is unknown and the known speeds are just theoretical because technically 5G does not exist yet.

 Features of 5G

 The most important feature that is expected from this network is fast response time.
 This is one of the main needs of the currently used technology.
-If this technology successfully utilized then we will get the ability to modify and improve network-enabled self-driving cars in the near future with more efficiency.
+If this technology is successfully utilized then we will get the ability to modify and improve network-enabled self-driving cars shortly with more efficiency.
 You can use a spydialer to get information from anyone.

 Hurdles in the way of 5G

 To do that a huge cost is required to get ready for the change.
 That’s why many telecommunication companies are hesitant to take the first step in its arrival.
 Due to this issue, 5G technology is expected to take more time to be completely usable by everyone.
-At the end of 2025, it is expected to only reach 50% of world population internet user.
+At the end of 2025, it is expected to only reach 50% of the world’s population of internet users.

 Regarding 5G technology, scientists have raised concerns about the upcoming technology and the potential risks of increased exposure to electromagnetic radiation in the theories of many critics.
-Scientists also creating petitions against the hasty launch of the network without further studies and effects on the human.
+Scientists also created petitions against the hasty launch of the network without further studies and its effects on humans.